 In a large wok, casserole pot or a large pan with a lid, pour in a few tablespoons of olive oil over a medium heat

-Add the parsley stalks, garlic, onion, peppers and sprinkle over the smoked paprika and mix well - cooked until soft - 5 minutes or so
+Add the parsley stalks, garlic, onion, peppers and vegan sausage and sprinkle over the smoked paprika and mix well - cooked until soft - 5 minutes or so

 Stir through the tomato purée